-International trade is the exchange of capital, goods, and services across international in recent centuries.
+International trade is the exchange of capital, goods, and services across international borders or territories.
+In most countries, such trade represents a significant share of gross domestic product (GDP).
+While international trade has been present throughout much of history (see Silk Road, Amber Road), its economic, social, and political importance has been on the rise in recent centuries.
 It is the presupposition of international trade that a sufficient level of geopolitical peace and stability are prevailing in order to allow for the peaceful exchange of trade and commerce to take place between nations.